madneal/everywhere/README.md

 3. The client window will shows.
 For the first time, you should click the index button to index files in your PC.
 Then you can serarch everwhere :punch:

 # Main features
-* Index files including: doc, docx, xls, xslx, txt, pdf
+* Indexed files include: doc, docx, xls, xslx, txt, pdf
 * Nearly realtime search after index
 * Now, the search supports Chinese and English words.
 Maybe the search still need optimization.